samtay/birdtalk/README.md

 - try moving modal to top level so that the background can swap while blurred
 - can apply "inert" to the main content to disable focusing within there whenever modal's open
-  - technically this doesn't require moving to top level, it just requires a global signal indicating whether or not a modal is open.
 - we could keep modals within their easier logical place within the DOM and just use a global MODAL_VISIBILITY indicator; then different modals could choose whether to clobber or respect any existing modal (like atomic counter, etc.)

   - in fact, this might naturally let modal parents access the currently private `dismissed: Signal<bool>`.
   - another option: get a `try_use_context::<ModalVisibility>` and prefer it when available? not sure what signal combinators accomplish this, but prob doable.

+- modal should exist permanently at the root level so that we can apply `inert` to main content
+  - unfortunately there doesn't seem to be a way to escape inert-ness on children
+- requires opening a modal by storing component/element in a signal of some sort
+  - also would allow a smoother transition while background blurred, although this could also be done by just putting the static modal backdrop in the root.

 # business